 General knowledge quiz questions difficulty

 Our main aim when creating these general knowledge quiz questions was to cover as many topics as possible so that the final score should offer you a slight info in regards to your general knowledge.
 While you might find the starting questions easy, they tend to get a bit more difficult as you advance towards the end of these general knowledge quiz questions.
-If you like this quiz, you’re surely going to enjoy these Fun Trivia Questions as well.
-Also, you’ll be able to find more general knowledge quiz questions playing this General Knowledge Quiz.
+You’ll be able to find more general knowledge quiz questions playing this General Knowledge Quiz.

 What's the capital of Denmark?